 Chris Daft, Ph.D. is a senior consultant in the areas of medical imaging, industrial ultrasonics and micro-electro-mechanical systems (MEMS).
 He has worked in R&D and marketing at GE, Yokogawa Electric, Siemens and several start-ups.
 He holds BA, MA and PhD degrees from Oxford University, UK, and is a Program Committee member at the Keizai Silicon Valley.
 He is an active Senior Member of IEEE, and is an inventor on 19 issued patents.

-Andrew Waterman is a Silicon Valley veteran with expertise in AI, Machine Learning, Big Data, Data Science, and the FinTech/Payments and Energy industries, and he advises companies on how to harness these technologies to grow their businesses.
+Andrew Waterman is Head of AI & Machine Learning Innovation and a Silicon Valley veteran with expertise in AI, Machine Learning, Big Data, Data Science, and the FinTech/Payments and Energy industries, and he advises companies on how to harness these technologies to grow their businesses.
 Andrew has spent 15 years using machine learning and data science to help companies innovate, including at Google and over a dozen startups including Check (acquired by Intuit), SSB BART (acquired by Level Access) and Emerginvest.com (a global finance startup he founded).
 Andrew has MS & BS degrees from Stanford University in Symbolic Systems.
 Andrew has lived in Thailand and traveled widely throughout Asia, Africa, Europe, and the Middle East.

 Dr. Danny Ooi is a CMC regulatory professional at Genentech Inc. (a member of Roche Group) serving as a key stakeholder in numerous early-late stage drug development programs and contributing to the development of technical and global/US regulatory strategies.
 He currently co-authors a book chapter on ICH Quality guidance.
 He previously worked for TLC Biopharmaceutical in business development/R&D and Burrill & Company, a life-science focused venture capital firm based in San Francisco.
 Dr. Ooi received a BA from University of California, Berkeley and a Ph.D. from Harvard University.